Elemental (2023 film): Critical response

 Jordan Mintzer from The Hollywood Reporter stated, "[It] may be the first work from Pixar to feel like it was generated entirely by AI".
 Eileen Jones from Jacobin called the film "so boring and unmemorable that it seems like a new low for the famed animation company."
 Screen Dailys Tim Grierson noted that the film "contains hints of the studio's wit and poignancy while lacking the inspired execution that once seemed so effortless."
 Dan Kois from Slate praised the visuals of Element City, but criticized the screenplay, the chemistry between its two main characters, and handling of different elemental groups within the film, comparing the conflict between Ember and her family unfavorably to Turning Red (2022).
 Kois believed that Pixar, known for its trademark humor, earned plot twists, and attention to detail, needed to overhaul its formula to regain its former success.
 David Fear of Rolling Stone criticized the film's heavy-handed message, writing, "The fact that Elemental can't seem to get past its own elevator-pitch premise or avoid tripping over its teachable lessons, much less wring laughs and sobs from an opposites-attract love story, is a bit of a shock.
 It's so busy trying to pen an op-ed that it forgets to give it a narrative structure and make it emotionally resonate.
 That's just elementary."

 Filmmaker Carlos López Estrada cited Elemental as among his favorite films of 2023, describing the film as "Celebrating Pixar genius and a powerful immigration love story told in the most ingenious of ways."

+In a 2025 research article, authors Linsay M. Cramer and Gabriel A. Cruz argued that the logic of the film's central race allegory—using elements as stand-ins for human racial groups—has prejudicial consequences.
+They stated that the film portraying water and fire (representing white people and non-white immigrants, respectively) as biologically different groups that harm each other with their presence undercuts modern understandings of racial groups as social constructs and effectively frames immigrant groups as societal contaminants.
+Additionally, Cramer and Cruz said the plot point of Wade's family encouraging Ember to make her glass-making a career exemplifies the commercialization of ethnic skills and culture in predominantly white societies.